jlevy/kash/src/kash/docs/markdown/topics/b4_faq.md

 show_webpage
 ```

-### How is kash different from other shells like Bash (or Fish or Xonsh)?
+### How is kash different from other shells like bash (or fish or xonsh)?

-Kash is built directly on top of Xonsh, so it is very much like a regular shell, but has
+Kash is built directly on top of xonsh, so it is very much like a regular shell, but has
-extra compatibility with Python, like Xonsh.
+extra compatibility with Python, like xonsh.

 But it is intended to be used quite differently from a regular shell.

 Although nothing stops you from using traditional commands like `df` or `grep`, most
 commands you will want to use are kash commands that are more powerful.
-For example, `files` is easier to use than `ls`.
+For example, `files` is usually easier to use than `ls` and `show` is easier to use than
+`less` or `open`.

 Kash also wraps the shell to natively supports natural language so you can ask questions
-starting with `?`.
+by pressing space before typing a new command (or starting the line with `?`).

-There are other customizations kash needs to make to Xonsh, including tab completion to
+There are other customizations kash needs to make to xonsh, including tab completion to
 fit kash commands and actions, reading metadata on items, etc.

 ### Can kash replace my regular shell?